virtuoso-dev/urx/packages/react-urx/README.md

-# urx-react - reactive state management for React Components
+# urx-react - Manage Your React State with urx Streams

-urx-react is an urx extension that builds React components from urx engines.
+urx-react is an urx extension that builds React components from urx systems.